How Much Does Leaf Removal Cost in 2026?

 If you don’t clean up leaves, you are throwing away all the hard work you’ve put into your lawn.
 A thick layer of leaves can prevent the lawn from absorbing nutrients and sunlight, and those leaves can be a good place for pests such as spiders and armyworms to hide.

 In addition, if you let too much moisture build up under the leaves, you could end up with mold or mildew.
-All of these factors will have an impact on how well your yard looks and smells.
+All of these factors will have an impact on how well your yard looks.

 When to Hire a Pro